klen/hvim/README.rst

 Installation
 ------------

-- First plugin-helpers_ must be installed.
-- Second just copy the plugin folders into your `~/.vim` directory.
+- Just copy the plugin folders into your `~/.vim` directory.

 .. note:: Alternatively, if you are using pathogen_, clone the plugin into your ``bundle`` folder.